Entropy-stable positivity-preserving DG schemes for Boltzmann-Poisson models of collisional electronic transport along energy bands: Stability of DG schemes under entropy norms

 but since

 we have then

 We can express our entropy inequality then as

-remembering that we are integrating over the whole domain by considering the union of all the cells defining our mesh.
-We distinguish between the boundaries of cells for which $\beta \cdot \hat{n} \geq 0$ and the ones for which $\beta \cdot \hat{n} \leq 0$, defining uniquely the boundaries.
-Remembering that the upwind flux rule is such that $\hat{f}_h = f_h^-$, we have that the value of the solution inside the cells close to boundaries for which $\beta\cdot\hat{n} \geq 0$ is $f_h^-$, and for boundaries $\beta \cdot \hat{n} \leq 0 $ the value of the solution inside the cell close to that boundary is $f_h^+$.
-We have then that
+remembering that we are integrating over the whole domain (the union of all cells defining our mesh).
+We distinguish between boundaries of cells for which $\beta \cdot \hat{n} \geq 0$ and the ones for which $\beta \cdot \hat{n} \leq 0$, defining uniquely the boundaries.
+Remembering that the upwind rule \eqref{up-wing-flux} is such that $\hat{f}_h = f_h^-$, we have that the solution value inside the cells close to boundaries for which $\beta\cdot\hat{n} \geq 0$ is $f_h^-$, and for boundaries $\beta \cdot \hat{n} \leq 0 $ the solution value inside the cell close to that boundary is $f_h^+$.
+We have